Calum Chambers: 2019–20 season

 After Fulham's relegation from the Premier League, Chambers returned to Arsenal ahead of the 2019–20 season.
 He scored his first goal of the season on 22 September 2019, scoring Arsenal's 2nd in a 3–2 victory against Aston Villa.
 Chambers' goal helped sparked the comeback for 10-man Arsenal, as they rallied from behind twice to pick up all three points.
 Two days later, on 24 September 2019, Chambers played the full 90-minutes at right-back, providing three assists in Arsenal's 5–0 EFL Cup victory over Nottingham Forest.

 On 29 December 2019, Chambers ruptured the anterior cruciate ligament of his left knee in a 2–1 defeat by Chelsea.
 As a result, he was expected to be out of action for six to nine months.

 2020–21 season

 Chambers made his return to the first team since his injury in a 4–1 win over Rapid Vienna on 3 December 2020.
 He made his first Premier League start since December 2019 in a 1–1 away draw against Burnley on 6 March 2021.
 He was in the starting lineup again in a 3–3 draw against West Ham United on 21 March and put in a Man of the Match performance.

 Aston Villa

-On 27 January 2022, Chambers joined fellow Premier League club Aston Villa on a free transfer, signing a three-and-a-half year contract.
+On 27 January 2022, Chambers joined fellow Premier League club Aston Villa on a free transfer, signing a three-and-a-half-year contract.
 He made his debut on 9 February, as a late substitute in a 3–3 draw against Leeds United after Ezri Konsa had received a red card.
 He scored his first goal for the club in a 3–0 win away at Leeds on 10 March.
+On 12 January 2024, manager Unal Emery said Chambers was free to leave the club.

+On 24 February 2024, following an injury to Pau Torres, with Ezri Konsa, Tyrone Mings and Diego Carlos already unavailable through injury, Chambers came off the bench to make his first Premier League appearance since April the previous year - in a 4–2 victory over Nottingham Forest.
+After the match, Villa manager Unai Emery explained that he had asked Chambers to find a new club in the January transfer window, but Chambers had insisted on staying, with Emery saying that he respected Chambers' desire to regain a place in the Aston Villa first team.

+On 12 July 2024, Aston Villa announced that Chambers would depart the club by mutual consent, due to his desire to play more first team football.

+Cardiff City

+On 14 July 2024, Chambers was confirmed to have joined Championship side Cardiff City.

+Following relegation in his first season, Chambers was named captain on the eve of the 2025–26 season.